lkpanganiban/my-django-template/README.md

 # Initial Setup
 1. Create a `.env.dev` and `.env-db.dev` files.
 Use the `.env` and `.env-db` as reference
+2. Run `docker-compose up` to start the app.
+3. Login to `docker exec -it app1 sh`.
+4. Run `python manage.py tailwind start`

 ## Setup for Operations
 1. Build a Dockerfile for dev and production